grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 {{< figure src="/media/docs/alerting/notification-routing.png" max-width="750px" alt="A diagram displaying how the notification policy tree routes alerts" caption="Notification policy routing" >}}

-Each notification policy is responsible for deciding the contact point and when to send the notification.
+Each notification policy decides where to send the alert (contact point) and when to send the notification (timing options).
 Additionally, it can [group multiple firing alert instances into a single notification](ref:group-alert-notifications) to reduce alert noise.

 {{< figure src="/media/docs/alerting/alerting-notification-policy-diagram-v5.png" max-width="750px" alt="A diagram of the notification policy component" >}}